|Value||CGS D: $35,000 a year (for two or three years)

 You may take up your PGS D at any eligible Canadian university.
-You may also take it up at any eligible foreign university, provided you have received a previous degree in the natural sciences or engineering from a Canadian university.
+You may also take it up at any eligible foreign university, provided you have received a previous degree from a Canadian university.

 If you are offered a CGS D, but decide to take your award to an eligible foreign university and are eligible to do so, you must decline the CGS D and accept a PGS D award in its place.

 How you apply depends on your status at the application deadline date and/or your registration status in the year of application.
 You must apply either through a Canadian university or directly to NSERC.

 The table below presents various possibilities and explains where to submit your application.
 The table does not display all the possibilities.
 If you are unsure about how you should apply, send an email to email@example.com.

 Note: If you applied directly to NSERC when you were required to apply through a Canadian university, your application will be deemed ineligible and rejected.